jfoucher/Mailocal/README.md

 - Run `yarn run build` to build the frontend assets
 - `php bin/console email:server` to launch the SMTP server
-- `php bin/console server:start` to start Symfony's built-in webserver
+- `php bin/console server:start` to start Symfony's built-in web server

 ## Configuration

-- Configure your other apps to use this new local SMTP server :
+- Configure your other apps to use this new local SMTP server:
-  - host : `127.0.0.1`
+  - host: `127.0.0.1`
   - port: `2525` (or the one you chose, see below)
-  - You can configure an SMTP username and password by setting the `SMTP_SERVER_USER` and `SMTP_SERVER_PASSWORD` fields in you `.env` file.
+  - You can configure a SMTP username and password by setting the `SMTP_SERVER_USER` and `SMTP_SERVER_PASSWORD` fields in your `.env` file.
 Make sure you update your email client's credentials accordingly.
- - [Mailocal](/) uses an SQLite database by default (in `var/data.db`) but you can choose to use any other database by setting the correct URL in the `.env` file
+- [Mailocal](/) uses an SQLite database by default (in `var/data.db`) but you can choose to use any other database by setting the correct URL in the `.env` file.
+- By default, `bin/mailocal` will start a web server that listens on 127.0.0.1 (address) and the first free port starting from 8000.
+This is where you can view any emails you receive.
+You can force `bin/mailocal` to always listen on a specific address/port by setting the value of `WEB_SERVER_ADDRESSPORT` in your `.env` file.
+The value can be address:port, address, or port.

 ## Done
-You can now view any emails you receive by opening http://localhost:8000 in your browser
+You can now view any emails you receive by opening http://127.0.0.1:8000 in your browser

 The SMTP runs on port 2525 by default.
 Pass the `--port` option to use another one, like this: `php bin/console email:server --port=587`

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Warning

 Never use this in production, only run it on your local machine.